-England’s COVID-19 ‘Freedom Day’ worries scientists, doctors as Delta variant cases spread
+England's COVID-19 'Freedom Day' worries scientists, doctors as Delta variant cases spread

 "To take these steps we must be cautious and must be vaccinated," Johnson said, adding that England will see "more hospitalizations and more deaths from COVID."

-But many scientists in the U.K. outlined their disagreement with the government’s decision to move forward, arguing that not enough of the population has been vaccinated and criticizing the so-called exit wave, the wave of infections expected to follow the increase of social interaction.
+But many scientists in the U.K. outlined their disagreement with the government’s decision to move forward, arguing that not enough of the population has been vaccinated and criticizing the so-called exit wave — the wave of infections expected to follow the increase of social interaction.

 Dr. Stephen Griffin, an associate professor in the School of Medicine at the University of Leeds, told Yahoo News that the decision to reopen on Monday is a “dangerous and irresponsible experiment.”

-Griffin, who was one of 122 scientists to sign a scathing letter first published July 7 in the Lancet Journal criticizing the policy, added that “everybody who I know [in the field] recognizes that what they're about to do on Monday is going to cause us profound issues.”
+Griffin, who was one of 122 scientists to sign a scathing letter first published July 7 in the journal the Lancet criticizing the policy, added that “everybody who I know [in the field] recognizes that what they're about to do on Monday is going to cause us profound issues.”

 “What is really very upsetting is this notion that we have to have this exit wave,” Griffin said.
 “We don't have to have an exit wave, because we don't have to open up in the way that we're doing.”

-“We can be sensible about this; we know what works,” Griffin explained.
-“But we also know what's going to encourage large amounts of spread, and that's encouraging people to gather in large numbers indoors without masks on, and that's what's going to happen on Monday,” he added.
+“We can be sensible about this; we know what works,” he explained.
+“But we also know what's going to encourage large amounts of spread, and that's encouraging people to gather in large numbers indoors without masks on, and that's what's going to happen on Monday.”

 Other countries have rescinded orders that had lifted most of their restrictions.
-On Monday, Dutch Prime Minister Mark Rutte conceded that coronavirus restrictions were lifted in the Netherlands too soon and apologized after infections surged to their highest levels of the year.
+On Monday, Dutch Prime Minister Mark Rutte conceded that coronavirus restrictions had been removed in the Netherlands too soon and apologized after infections surged to their highest levels of the year.
 Nightclubs had opened for two weeks before being closed again in the country.

 But some English people who have lived through the pandemic restrictions say they are not concerned about the risks and believe it’s time for the country to get back to normal.